-- The material should appear similar in scale and finish to those used traditionally.
-It should be of earth tones and have a matte, non-reflective finish. - Composition shingles are appropriate.
+• The material should appear similar in scale and finish to those used traditionally.
+It should be of earth tones and have a matte, non-reflective finish.

+- Composition shingles are appropriate.
 Tile, slate and metal may also be considered. - Rolled roofing, glossy plastic and other highly reflective finishes are inappropriate.

-Commercial uses that are permitted in the "N" zone should also use elements that draw upon the traditions of residential structures seen historically in the area.
+traditions of residential structures seen historically in the area.
 This includes traditional roof forms.